lbaile21/LastAliveTerminal/README.md

 - Format dates, times, numbers, and currencies through locale-aware APIs (`Intl.DateTimeFormat`, `Intl.NumberFormat`, or platform equivalents).
-- Do not assume the Gregorian calendar, a 12-hour clock, comma decimal separators, or any particular week-start day; all of these vary.
+- Do not assume the Gregorian calendar, a 12-hour clock, comma decimal separators, or any particular week-start day; all of these vary by locale and sometimes by user preference within a locale.
-- Sort and compare strings with a locale-aware collator rather than byte-wise comparison, which mishandles diacritics and case folding.
+- Sort and compare strings with a locale-aware collator (`Intl.Collator` or equivalent) rather than byte-wise comparison, which mishandles diacritics and case folding.

 ### Bidirectional Text